wdreeveii/termioslib/Readme.md

 ## Installation

 1. Make sure you have the a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html). termios targets the 'release' tag.
 To get the release tag, simply run `hg update -r release`.
-If you're running an outdated version of Go, or a version near the , it likely won't compile.
 2. Make sure that $GOROOT is set. termios installs itself as a Go package, so it requires $GOROOT.
 See Go's install instructions for more information about $GOROOT.
 2. git clone git://github.com/wdreeveii/termioslib.git
 3. cd termioslib && make install